derfman9303/flixter/README.md

  ***
 # Notes
-This app integrates with Google maps API.
-For more information, visit the [official documentation.](https://developers.google.com/maps/documentation)
+This app integrates with a third party API called Stripe to process creit card payments. for more information visit [their website.](https://stripe.com/)